TKTL1: Cancer diagnostics

 Since all forms of cancer benefit from TKTL1-mediated malignancy factors, such as increased proliferation, oxygen-independent growth, invasiveness/metastasis and suppression of the immune system, detection of the TKTL1 protein affords the opportunity to detect cancer or premalignant lesions (precancerous lesions) using a blood sample.

-In a study published in 2020 by the University of Tübingen, the detection of TKTL1 and another protein (DNaseX/Apo10) in blood scavenger cells was performed and it was shown that this can be used to detect colorectal cancer, bile duct cancer and pancreatic cancer very well and more effectively than with conventional test methods (tumor markers).
+Detection of TKTL1 and another protein (DNaseX/Apo10) in blood scavenger cells can be used to detect colorectal cancer, bile duct cancer and pancreatic cancer very well and more effectively than with conventional test methods (tumor markers).

-In a study published in 2020 by the University of Tübingen, researchers detected TKTL1 and another protein (DNaseX/Apo10) in blood scavenger cells and were able to show that this can be used to detect colorectal cancer, bile duct cancer, and pancreatic cancer very well and more effectively than conventional test methods (tumor markers).

-A study conducted in 2022 under the auspices of the University Medical Center Eppendorf determined the proteins TKTL1 and DNaseX/Apo10 from blood in more than 5,000 subjects aged between 50 and 70 years who were considered healthy (Burg et al., 2022).
-In 82% of subjects with abnormal blood test results who were subsequently examined with imaging techniques such as MRI and PET/CT, symptomless cancer or precancerous lesions that had been undetected until the time of the study were found.

-Studies at the University of Tübingen on the detection of cancer (rhabdomyosarcoma and neuroblastoma) in babies, children and young adults were able to show that the detection of TKTL1 and another protein (DNaseX/Apo10) in blood scavenger cells can provide very sensitive and specific evidence of the presence of these two types of cancer (Urla et al., 2022).
+Detection of TKTL1 and another protein (DNaseX/Apo10) in blood scavenger cells provide a sensitive and specific evidence of the presence of rhabdomyosarcoma and neuroblastoma.

 Other diseases

 The importance is currently being researched, including its association with: